akhmadmamirov/amamirov-docs/blog/2025-01-20-optimization/index.md

 sidebar_position: 3
 ---

 Hi, I am Akhmad.
-In this post, I share about Parallelization and memory optimization.
+In this post, I share about parallelization and memory optimization in distributed training.
 Rest assured, my content is not AI-generated, though it has been revised for grammar and vocabulary using ChatGPT.

 **Please note this is currently a draft.**